GULibrarySandbox/intro-text-mining-analysis-old/content/5-prepare.md

 - digivol - good for structured data
 - google docs
 - Adobe or GImageReader, for cleaning up scans, removing images and generating clean resources

-The best document types for analysis are PDF and .txt

 ### structured data